-Take the Lawrence family for example:
+Take the Lawrence family, for example:

-Without rituals, if the family does not come together in a regular way, both parents and children may miss out on the feeling of being emotionally connected.
+If the family does not come together in a regular way, both parents and children may miss out on the feeling of being emotionally connected.

-Rituals ensure that people take time for emotional connection:
+Rituals ensure that people take time for emotional connection

-Rituals can help us to process our feelings as we move through life’s transitions, and to stay connected despite our conflicts:
+Rituals can help us to process our feelings as we move through life’s transitions and to stay connected despite our conflicts.

 When you have a fight with your partner or your child, do you walk away from each other and stew in separate corners of the house?
-Remember to Turn Towards each other.
+Remember to turn towards each other.
 Rituals of affection begin a repair process.
 A hug and a kiss before bed or before leaving each other for work leaves the two of you feeling that your relationship is much more important to you than the issue at hand.
 Additionally, as your children grow older, having lasting rituals and traditions are essential for maintaining emotional connection and closeness.